 Keep the kids busy and active with this fun Indoor Hopscotch game!
 With just a couple of inexpensive items (that you may already have lying around) you can keep the kids busy for hours.
 Go check out Aturtleslifeforme to get the instructions on how to make this fun Hopscotch pad.

 Kinetic Sand is one of those things that most kids seem to love and parents like it because it is relatively mess free!
 I don’t know about you, but that is a plus in my book!
-Rainy day activities become far less fun for mom when we there is a huge mess left to clean up.
+Rainy day activities become far less fun for mom when there is a huge mess left to clean up.
 Check out 5minutesformom to check this one out.

 Where Do I Live